Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 Option 3, by Eurostar to Paris, TGV to Stuttgart, sleeper to Budapest

-Another good way to reach Budapest, with daily departures, a convenient morning departure from London, cosy sleeper berth at night on a comfortable Hungarian sleeper train with a morning arrival in Budapest with a full day's sightseeing ahead of you.
+Another good way to reach Budapest, this time with daily departures, a convenient morning departure from London, cosy sleeper berth at night on a comfortable Hungarian sleeper train with a morning arrival in Budapest and a full day's sightseeing ahead of you.

 London ► Budapest